kafeijao/Kafe_CVR_CCKs/NavMeshFollower/README.md

 - Follower with head IK and Arms IK, so it can look and lift the arms to interact with the targets. [section](#Follower-with-LookAt-IK-and-VRIK-for-Arm-movement)

+## Special Parameters

+There are special parameters that you can add to your followers, and the mod will set their values.

+### Synced Values

+If you want the parameter values to be synced you need to create a Synced Value with the `Name` matching the the reserved names.

+**Note1:** You need to set the `Name` field on the `Sync Value` on the parameter, not the parameter name.
+You can then name the parameter whatever you want.

+**Note2:** Currently the `Sync Values` need to be floats (otherwise they won't appear on the list to select them).

+**Note3:** You can also use these locally (so you don't spend sync values), but they will be set only for the spawner of the follower locally, so they're not that useful.
+If you still want to do this you can just add them as parameters on any animator in the prop by naming them the same as the sync value name but with a `#` at the start.
+For example a local parameter for `HasNavMeshFollowerMod` would be `#HasNavMeshFollowerMod`.
+These parameters can be of any type, as they will be converted from floats to the type you pick for the parameter.

+#### Possible Sync Value Names

+- `MovementY` - Value between `-1.0` and `1.0` depending on the velocity forward.
+It will be `0.0` when not moving.
+- `MovementX` - Value between `-1.0` and `1.0` depending on the velocity sideways.
+It will be `0.0` when not moving.
+- `Grounded` - This will be `0.0` if the Follower is jumping across a nav mesh link, `1.0` otherwise.
+- `Idle` - This will be `0.0` if the Follower is busy doing something, `1.0` otherwise.
+- `HasNavMeshFollowerMod` - `0.0` when then Follower Spawner doesn't have the mod installed (or has an old version), `1.0` otherwise.
+- `IsBakingNavMesh` - This value will be `1.0` when the nav mesh is baking for this follower, `0.0` otherwise.
+- `VRIK/LeftArm/Weight` - This will be `1.0` when the follower is controlling the left arm with the VRIK script, `0.0` otherwise.
+- `VRIK/RightArm/Weight` - This will be `1.0` when the follower is controlling the right arm with the VRIK script, `0.0` otherwise.

+### Local Only Parameters

+There is one parameter in particular that can be used in any animator of your prop.
+It's the `bool` parameter `#SpawnedByMe`.
+This will be set to `true` for the person that spawned the follower.
+For obvious reasons this parameter can only be local (it wouldn't make sense to sync this).

 ## Simple follower

 This is the most basic setup, and it only requires a `NavMeshAgent` for the setup.